time-killer-games/xproc/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 `std::string read_from_stdout_for_child_proc_id(NGS_PROCID proc_id);` returns the string held in the standard output file descriptor, for a child process spawned from the spawn_child_proc_id() function, based on the given child process identifier.
 This string can have its number of bytes truncated to a specified limit as provided by the stdout_set_buffer_limit() function.
+Always free the standard output string when the child process has completed execution by passing its process identifier to the free_stdout_for_child_proc_id() function.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 `long long write_to_stdin_for_child_proc_id(NGS_PROCID proc_id, std::string input);` writes a string to the standard input file descriptor for the specified child process identifier, using the given input argument as the string to write.
 Returns the number of bytes written, or -1 if the function failed to write anything.
+Always free the standard input string when the child process has completed execution by passing its process identifier to the free_stdin_for_child_proc_id() function.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------